 If you take up volunteering while you’re still of working age, you can expect your career prospects to gain a boost.
 When a recruiter sees a volunteering entry on your resume, they can be confident that you have well-rounded experience and the adaptability that’s so valuable in any workplace.
 A Volunteering in America study, published by AmeriCorps, found that volunteering gives job prospects a 27% advantage over non-volunteers.

 The many new skills you learn through volunteering can be transferable to your working life, even if they’re in a completely different area.
-And you may even pick up useful qualifications such as a first aid certification, which always boost your CV’s strength.
+And you may even pick up useful qualifications such as a first aid certification, which always boosts your CV’s strength.

 Volunteering can also further your career by introducing you to a variety of new contacts, making new connections, and building up your professional network.